 About ACR / ARP

-Founded in 1934, the American College of Rheumatology (ACR) is a non-profit, professional association committed to advancing the specialty of rheumatology.
-Headquartered in Atlanta, GA, the ACR serves nearly 8,500 physicians, health professionals, and scientists worldwide who work in the medical subspecialty of rheumatology.
+Founded in 1934, the American College of Rheumatology (ACR) is a not-for-profit, professional association committed to advancing the specialty of rheumatology that serves 9,100 physicians, health professionals, researchers and scientists worldwide.
+In doing so, the ACR offers education, research, advocacy and practice management support to help its members continue their innovative work and provide quality patient care.

 Empowering Rheumatology Professionals